analytics & research

 - Do you perform campaign optimization and segmentation?

-- Have you developed data-driven or behavioral client image to motivate and specify your actions?
+- Have you developed a data-driven or behavioral client image to motivate and specify your actions?

 - Are your data sources unified to ensure you can track most of the user flow path?